GauravDas02/EEG_Signal_Testing_HealthCoder/README.md

 strength and lower losses.
 It failed due to a lot of reasons, such as limited computational resources and unexpected errors popping up after a good number of hours of training.
 Still, we will be working on after it, to hopefully, produce a respectable model using it.

+The fifth model had similar outcomes to the fourth model.
+It was based on the process of using neural network model and extracting features from it and adding to the SVM model and using backpropagation for training it for desired number of epochs and getting results using Logistic Regression.